-The Department of Music has a dynamic policy that offers a broad range of music scholarship opportunities for qualified freshmen and transfer students who demonstrate a high level of achievement in music performance and plan to major in music.
+The Department of Music that offers a broad range of music scholarship opportunities for qualified freshmen and transfer students who demonstrate a high level of achievement in music performance and plan to major in music.
 All scholarships are selected through competitive auditions and are renewable for a period of up to four years (2-4 years for transfer students).
 Additional information on music scholarships is available on the website.